confact/Fathr/README.md

 ### License
 this is some of the awesome third parties stuff i use in Fathr.
-Here is them with the licenses.
-Check their website out too, you can google it.
+Here they are with the licenses.
+Check their website too, you can google it.

 Bootstrap
 ---------